 Certifications are not the only measure of technical competence, but they indicate investment in staff development.
 For a Vancouver MSP supporting Microsoft environments, relevant credentials include Microsoft 365 certifications, Azure qualifications, and vendor-specific training from partners like Cisco or Fortinet.

-Ask whether the engineers who will actually work on your account hold certifications, or whether the certifications belong to a few people used for partner-tier status only.
+Ask whether the engineers who will actually work on your account hold those credentials, or whether the certifications belong to a few people used for partner-tier status only.
+Equally important: do you get a named engineer who learns your environment, or a rotating queue where every ticket starts from zero?

 How they handle a critical incident